-The proposed funding will provide technical assistance staff for coastal seismic resiliency.
-On the ground, local communities need to be prepared for a Cascadia event earthquake and resulting tsunami.
-If they are not prepared, the communities face the risk of significant loss of life, and the infrastructure that will enable recovery including roads, public utilities and homes and businesses.
-This package will help the local communities plan to minimize these risks.
-DLCD does not currently have the capacity to provide leadership in this area or to provide adequate technical assistance to local communities.
+The proposed funding will provide technical assistance staff for climate change adaption and ocean and estuary planning.
+On the ground, local communities need to be prepared for higher waves, increased storm activity and coastal erosion.
+If they are not prepared the communities face the risk of loss of roads, public utilities and homes and businesses.
+This package will help the local communities plan to minimize these risks and others related to climate change.
+DLCD does not currently have the capacity to provide leadership on climate change adaption or to provide adequate technical assistance to local communities for climate change adaptation and estuary plan updates.
+Prior, but currently unfunded, efforts to coordinate climate change adaption at the local and regional levels were well received by the participants of the regional framework team including local, state, and federal agencies.
+Without the package, the department will not be able to continue to lead on-the-ground efforts such as the Regional Framework for Climate Adaptation in Clatsop and Tillamook Counties (2015), or the South Clatsop County Resilience Guide (2015) due to lack of grant funding.